9 Signs You Should Be Eating More Carbs

 Your Workouts Are Dragging

 “Carbs are the first line of use for energy for the body, so when muscle stores of carbohydrates are low, it can make some people feel lethargic and less able to sustain a high-intensity workout,” says Smith.
 Dial up your carb count before your workout to ensure you have enough energy to blast away fat.
 And afterward, do the same.
 This will ensure you’re replenishing lost energy stores so you can hit the gym again tomorrow.
-And if you typically grab a bite at a restaurant after your workout, be sure you’re ordering one of these 10 Best Restaurant Meals to Eat After a Workout.
-They all pack the right combination of nutrients to keep your body looking great.
+Pack the right combination of nutrients to keep your body looking great with these post-workout snacks.

 Your Progress Has Stalled